Presentations for Globular Operads: Presentations for globular operads

 From this point onwards, we will define $n$-globular operads by describing the generators and relations of a presentation, as in Example \ref{pexample-presentations}.
 Additionally, since we are only interested in those $n$-globular operads which are equivalent to some theory of $n$-category, and there are no non-trivial operations on 0-cells in higher categories, our globular operads will always have a single 0-cell - the identity $\text{id}_0$.
 This means that the presentations will contain no 0-cell generators, and therefore no 0-cell relations.
 Since there is no ambiguity, we will leave the single identity 0-cell of these operads unlabelled.
-For example, we would represent a 1-cell $x$ of an $n$-globular operad for some theory of $n$-category by
+For example, we would represent a 1-cell $x$ of an $n$-globular operad for some theory of $n$-category by The next example defines the 2-globular operad for strict 2-categories using the presentation for $\bs{T_2}$ given in Example \ref{biased presentation for T2} above.